 The tech.json for a given technology sets up some general information about the install of the PDK, sets up DRC rule decks, sets up pointers to PDK files, and supplies technology stackup information.
-For a full schema that the tech JSON supports, please see the TechJSON Pydantic model class in hammer/tech/init.py.
+For the full schema of the tech JSON, please see the Full Schema section below, which is derived from the TechJSON Pydantic BaseModel in hammer/tech/init.py.